dotnet/csharplang/proposals/collection-literals.md

     * If the first round fails for either set, the *fallback case* runs below.

-    * If the first rounds succeeds for both sets, there is a `KeyValuePair<BCT_Key, BCT_Value>` type produced.
+    * If the first round succeeds for both sets, there is a `KeyValuePair<BCT_Key, BCT_Value>` type produced.
 This type is added to `remainder set`.
 A second round of the *best common type* algorithm is performed on this set to determine `BCT_Final`.

         * If the second round fails, the *fallback* case runs below.
         * Otherwise `BCT_Final` is the *natural element type* and the algorithm ends.